tareq1988/wp-eloquent/readme.md

 		/**
-		 * Columns that can be edited - IE not primary key and timestamps if being uses */ protected $fillable = [
+		 * Columns that can be edited - IE not primary key or timestamps if being used */ protected $fillable = [
 			'city',